-On the iWatch's curved, flexible display
+On Apple Watch's curved, flexible display

 First up is OLED technologist Universal Display (NASDAQ: OLED ) .

-Back in January, LG Display was rumored to have signed an exclusive agreement with Apple to provide millions of 1.52-inch, flexible OLED displays for the iWatch.
-However, none of this would be possible without Universal Display, which licenses its OLED patents and sells OLED material to LG.
+Early last year, LG Display was rumored to have signed an exclusive agreement with Apple to provide millions of small, flexible OLED displays for the Apple Watch.
+It's unsurprising that agreement hasn't been officially confirmed yet given Apple's secrecy.
+But assuming Apple Watch's display is indeed OLED, none of this would be possible without Universal Display, which licenses its OLED patents and sells OLED material to LG Display.

-There is one caveat: I also suggested in January that the small screen size involved in producing iWatch displays "won't do much to boost Universal Display's material sales volumes."
-But I also wrote, "Merely having Apple acknowledge [...]
+There is one caveat: The small screen size involved in producing Apple Watch displays won't do much to boost Universal Display's material sales volumes.
+But as I wrote when the initial deal with LG Display was reported, "Merely having Apple acknowledge [...]
 Universal Display's flagship technology should go a long way toward convincing skeptics of its long-term viability."

-On the iWatch's motion sensors
+On Apple Watch's motion sensors

-Next, what's an iWatch without cutting-edge motion sensors?
+Next, what's an Apple Watch without cutting-edge motion sensors?
 And that's where motion chip specialist InvenSense (NYSE: INVN ) comes into play.

-On the iWatch's protective cover
+On the Apple Watch's protective cover

 Finally, consider high-tech glass specialist Corning (NYSE: GLW ) as a play on Apple Watch's durable glass display cover.